tokio-rs/loom/README.md

 Loom is an implementation of techniques described in [CDSChecker: Checking Concurrent Data Structures Written with C/C++ Atomics][cdschecker].
 It is a library for writing unit tests where all possible thread interleavings are checked.
-It also is check all possible atomic cell behaviors and validate correct access to `UnsafeCell`.
+It also checks all possible atomic cell behaviors and validates correct access to `UnsafeCell`.

 [cdschecker]: http://demsky.eecs.uci.edu/publications/c11modelcheck.pdf